 The medieval mind considered the visible world to be an illusion which veiled an underlying reality and such a notion naturally informed the attitude towards images.

-In keeping with this, the Romanesque conception of the pictorial arts was heavily informed by the idea that as a matter of course, they were subject to no single interpretation but instead carried multiple layers of meaning.
+In keeping with this, the Romanesque conception of the pictorial arts was heavily informed by the idea that, as a matter of course images were subject to no single interpretation but rather were intended to carry multiple layers of meaning.

 This attitude was in part derived from the practice of exegetics, a method of amplification of Biblical texts.
-Finding levels of significance in sacred texts it followed a tradition found in many cultures but which reached Christianity through the Jewish tradition of Midrash.
+Finding levels of significance in sacred texts, exegetics followed a tradition found in many cultures but which reached Christianity through the Jewish tradition of Midrash.

 According to Origen and subsequent writers there were four ways to approach a text: Literal, Typological, Tropological and Anagogical.

 For Hugues of Saint Victor each level of significance pointed in a specific direction, like the cardinal points.
 The Literal, which was the narrative level pointed to the Past.
-The Typological, whereby the subject also prefigured another made the connection between the Old Testament and the New, pointed towards the Future.
+The Typological, whereby the subject also prefigured another, was evident in the connection between the Old Testament and the New, thus pointing towards the Future.
 The Tropological was the present Human level and addressed moral issues.
 The Anagogic was directed upwards to the Spiritual level.

-In his work the De Scriptus et Scriptoribus Sacris, Hugues made a distinction between the Allegorical and the Anagogical.
+Furthermore, in his work, the De Scriptus et Scriptoribus Sacris, Hugues made a distinction between the Allegorical and the Anagogical.
 Allegory, he defined as an invisible subject being represented by a visible one, whereas the Anagogic revealed the invisible sense of a visible source.